-Rats don’t have the best reputation and many people see them as dirty, disgusting creatures with long, scaly tails and sharp teeth – however, they couldn’t be further from the truth.
+These rodents don’t have the best reputation and many people see them as dirty, disgusting creatures with long, scaly tails and sharp teeth – however, they couldn’t be further from the truth.
 Here are 10 things you need to know before owning rats.

-Rats need company of their own kind
+They need the company of their own kind

 One thing to note is like most groups of animals, there will be an alpha rat who is in charge.
-If you already have rats and want to add more, make sure you know how to bond them safely.
+If you already have ratties and want to add more, make sure you know how to bond them safely.

 Male and female rats have certain traits